-Popular destinations include the Peak and Lake District respectively, the Yorkshire Moors and Dartmoor National Park – leaving the Cotswolds to often get pushed aside and unjustly so.
+Popular destinations include the Peak and Lake District, the Yorkshire Moors, and Dartmoor National Park – leaving the Cotswolds to often get pushed aside and unjustly so.

 The theme park was reopened in 2015 and features rides from across multiple decades.

-The park boasts a range of themed activities throughout the course of the year, becoming a “Frosted Fairground” over Christmas and opening as “Screamland” just in time for Halloween.
+The park boasts a range of activities throughout the year, becoming a “Frosted Fairground” over Christmas and opening as “Screamland” just in time for Halloween.

 Like Margate, Bristol is increasingly becoming a popular destination for young professionals, who find themselves either getting priced out of or simply tiring of London life.

-It’s becoming known as a hot spot for trendy cafés and shops and is slowly benefitting from an ongoing campaign to make the city bicycle friendly.
+It's becoming a hot spot for trendy cafés and shops and is slowly benefitting from an ongoing campaign to make the city bicycle-friendly.

 The city has always been known for its arts scene.
-Creative media companies have set up shop across the town and it’s a theatre lovers dream, boasting venues such as the Bristol Old Vic and the Theatre Royal, which is the oldest continuously operating theatre in England.
+Creative media companies have set up shop across the town, and it's a theatre lover's dream, boasting venues such as the Bristol Old Vic and the Theatre Royal, the oldest continuously operating theatre in England.

-Bristol also features a heap of venues for live music, with many famous bands hailing from the city – an alumni which includes the likes of Portishead and Massive Attack.
+Bristol also features a heap of venues for live music, with many famous bands hailing from the city – an alumnus that includes Portishead and Massive Attack.

-The graffiti artist Banksy originates from Bristol and his work can still be viewed across the city, along with that of many other reputable street artists.
+The graffiti artist Banksy originates from Bristol, and his work can still be viewed across the city, along with many other reputable street artists.

 After you've eaten until your heart's content, you may want to score a spot on York's famous Ghost Walk – believed to be the first of its kind in the world.

-I was surprised to find out that York was once known for chocolate, with Rowntree’s and Terry’s originating in the city.
-Tours of York’s chocolate history are available for visitors.
+I was surprised that York was once known for chocolate, with Rowntree's and Terry's originating in the city.
+Tours of York's chocolate history are available for visitors.

 For fans of trains or just museums in general, the National Rail Museum is also a highlight.